rohansharma06/Cart/README.md

 # Cart

-This is a basic structure of a Cart whic we see on Amazon/Flipcart or any other website.
+This project is the structure of a Cart which are usually visible on Amazon/Flipcart or any other website.</br>
+This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).

 ## Functionality